visinf/funnybirds-framework/README.md

 get_part_importance()
 explain()
 ```

+Currently, the code supports the explainers InputXGradient, Integrated Gradients, and the ViT specific methods Rollout and CheferLRP.

 To implement your own wrapper, go to ```./explainers/explainer_wrapper.py``` and have a look at the ```CustomExplainer``` class.
 Here you can add your own explainer.
 If you want to evaluate an attribution method, simply let ```CustomExplainer``` inherit from ```AbstractAttributionExplainer``` and implement ```explain()``` and maybe ```__init__()```.
 If you want to evaluate another explanation type you also have to implement ```get_important_parts()``` and/or ```get_part_importance()```.
 For examples you can refer to the full [FunnyBirds repository](https://github.com/visinf/funnybirds) or the provided ```CaptumAttributionExplainer```.

 The inputs and outputs of the interface functions ```get_part_importance()``` and ```get_important_parts()``` are defined as: